microsoft/msquic/README.md

 QUIC has many benefits when compared to existing "TLS over TCP" scenarios:

-  * Handshake authenticated with TLS 1.3.
+  * All packets are encrypted and handshake is authenticated with TLS 1.3.
-  * All packets are encrypted.
   * Parallel streams of (reliable and unreliable) application data.
   * Exchange application data in the first round trip (0-RTT).
   * Improved congestion control and loss recovery.